openebs-archive/openebs-docs/docs/rwm.md

 **Deploy NFS server provisioner**

 Deploy NFS server provisioner into the above namespace using stable helm chart.
-Pass the following two main parameter values
+Pass the following main parameter values.

  - OpenEBS StorageClass to be used for the persistent data storage
  - NFS StorageClass to be created which can be used by the web application PVCs
+ - Namespace for the NFS server provisioner which you have created in the previous section.

 ```
  helm install stable/nfs-server-provisioner --namespace=<ns-nfs-wordpress1> --name=<provisioner-name> --set=persistence.enabled=true,persistence.storageClass=openebs-cstor-sparse,persistence.size=5Gi,storageClass.name=<nfs-sc-name>